 Our proprietary technology is built in-house, giving the flexibility to deliver innovative solutions to the problems we face.

 Our tech streamlines processes to provide owners and tenants with full visibility of all of the stuff that matters.

 For example, with the Tenant App, tenants can quickly log maintenance issues through intuitive prompts, which is then immediately routed to the relevant team member to resolve.
 During this process, the owner is also notified through the Owner App.
 The owner will be able to review and manage all maintenance requests from past to present and see their status as well as receive updates for the repair.

 The most important piece of the puzzle to how we deliver our service is that we're a team of property experts powered by technology.

 At :Different we use a team-based approach to property management, which means that instead of the traditional "one property manager for every 150 properties" model, each rental owner gets a dedicated team of experts.

-Reaching out to the team is easy through the live chat function in the owner's app.
+Reaching out to the team is easy through the Owner App.
 All details and previous notes about your property is recorded so that all team members know everything they need about your rental.
 That way, you can do less explaining and we can do more helping.

 Want more content on property management and real estate?